user-none/csotools/README.md

 ### `csotools.is_cso(data)`

 Checks whether the given data is a CSO file.
-This only checks the first 4 bytes are the CSO file market.
-It does not validate validate the data. `data` should be at least 4 bytes.
+This only checks the first 4 bytes are the CSO file marker. `data` should be at least 4 bytes.

 ## Example